SohamSPB/MemoGraph/README.md

 These are documented in more detail in `working.txt` and `task.txt`, and are useful when deciding which resolution (e.g. 256, 512, 1024) gives acceptable accuracy for your models.

+MemoGraph also produces:

-MemoGraph also produces a first-pass human-readable trip blog (`blog.md`) and a structured day summary (`trip_summary.json`) for each run.
+- A first-pass human-readable trip blog (`blog.md`)
+- A structured day summary (`trip_summary.json`)
+- A rich context file (`blog_context.json`, generated automatically by `run_all.py`) that aggregates per-day themes/activities plus per-image captions, CLIP/YOLO/Places tags, species, faces, etc.

 These files can be:
 - Used as-is for quick trip overviews.
 - Fed into an external LLM (see `blog_generation_prompt.md`) if you want to generate a longer, more narrative travel blog using MemoGraph’s captions, locations, and species as input.

-For even richer downstream processing, `run_all.py` now generates a per-trip `blog_context.json` automatically.
-You can rebuild it independently if needed via:
+- Regenerated manually when needed via:

 ```bash
 python -m scripts.build_blog_context data/trips/my_awesome_trip